-Specified fuse:
+Specified fuse: 5.0 A

-15.0 A

-Using an improper fuse.
+fuse.

-An improper fuse can cause damage to the electrical system, which could lead to a fire.
-HOW TO AVOID THE HAZARD

-Always use a fuse of the specified rating.
-Never use a material in place of the proper fuse.
+WARNING POTENTIAL HAZARD Using an improper fuse.
+WHAT CAN HAPPEN An improper fuse can cause damage to the electrical system, which could lead to a fire.
+HOW TO AVOID THE HAZARD Always use a fuse of the specified rating.
+Never use a material in place of the proper